We know that recent events have opened the door for this digital age to become even more prominent.

 These times provide you with the incredible opportunity to explore new virtual solutions and technology.
 For example, check out the home exercise app for patients developed by PT Wired!

-Incorporate the above SOP’s automated on-boarding systems.
+Incorporate the above Systems of Operations automated on-boarding systems.
 Smooth this area out and you will have a family of team members working together, just as hard as you!

 In summary, this is a great time to boost your Marketing for all divisions.
 The opportunities for growth, change and optimization are abundant, if you take the time to explore.